-As already discussed for \eqref{eq: R^o condition}, the risk $\phi(0)$ corresponds to the uninformative classifier, i.e., to the case of classification by randomly guessing.
-Therefore, the quantity $\phi(0)-\mathsf{R}^o$ captures the difficulty of the binary classification task for the network.
-The closer the target risk $\mathsf{R}^o$ is to the uninformative risk $\phi(0)$, the smaller the value of $\mathdutchcal{E}(\mathsf{R}^o,0)$ and consequently, the more restricted (due to the assumption of $\rho<\mathdutchcal{E}(\mathsf{R}^o,0)$) the complexity of the classifier structure will be.
-Therefore, Eq. \eqref{eq: P_c} reveals a remarkable interplay between the inherent difficulty of the classification problem (quantified by $\mathdutchcal{E}(\mathsf{R}^o,0)$) and the complexity of the classifier structure (quantified by $\rho$).
+As already discussed for \eqref{eq: R^o condition}, the risk $\Phi(0)$ corresponds to the uninformative classifier, i.e., to the case of classification by randomly guessing.
+Therefore, the quantity $\Phi(0)-\mathsf{R}^o$ captures the difficulty of the binary classification task for the network.
+The closer the target risk $\mathsf{R}^o$ is to the uninformative risk $\Phi(0)$, the smaller the value of $\mathdutchcal{E}_\Phi(\mathsf{R}^o,0)$ and consequently, the more restricted (due to the assumption of $\rho<\mathdutchcal{E}_\Phi(\mathsf{R}^o,0)$) the complexity of the classifier structure will be.
+Therefore, expression \eqref{eq: P_c} reveals a remarkable interplay between the inherent difficulty of the classification problem (quantified by $\mathdutchcal{E}_\Phi(\mathsf{R}^o,0)$) and the complexity of the classifier structure (quantified by $\rho$).

-The \emph{probability of error} achieved by the SML strategy is defined as the probability of inconsistent learning:
+The \emph{probability of error} achieved by the SML strategy, denoted by $P_e$, is defined as the probability of inconsistent learning:

 where the randomness stems from both the training phase (i.e., the training set) and the prediction phase (i.e., the true label $\gammab_{0}$).
 We next show that an upper bound for $P_e$ can be obtained from the probability of consistent training $P_c$.
-Combining the convergence result \eqref{eq: asymptotic convergence} with the definitions \eqref{eq: trained classifier}, \eqref{eq: network expectation}, and \eqref{eq: network training mean}, we have
+Denoting the prior for $\gammab_{0}$ by $\mathbb{P}(\gammab_{0})$, expression \eqref{eq: convergence under different hypotheses} yields